Lesson video

 Before I reveal what the word is, I want you to take a really close look at this picture.

-His face, he's got a frown on his face, his eyes look very, very sad.
+His face, he's got a frown on his face.

-He looks like he hasn't got any food, you can see the empty tin can, the fish which hasn't got any meat on it and it looks like all he has is this stick with a little bag of his belongings in.
+You can see the empty tin can, the fish, which hasn't got any meat on it, and looks like all he has is this stick with a little bag of his belongings in.

-He looks very alone, doesn't he?
-And very sad.
+He looks very alone, doesn't he, and very sad.

 So the word for this picture is desolate.

-There was no one there, there were no cars parked.
+There were no cars parked.

-It's completely deserted and empty."
-So it's also an adjective to describe a place.
+It's completely deserted and empty, so it's also an adjective to describe a place.

-Grit was in a desolate mood as he had nowhere to go and no food to eat.
+Grit was in a desolate mood, as he had nowhere to go and no food to eat.

-There words are word pairs of desolate.
+These words are word pairs of desolate.

 Desolate is an adjective, so the word pairs are all nouns today.